-A wheelchair-friendly home becomes a necessity when living with a loved-one who encountered an accident or suffered from an injury or illness that left them physically-challenged.
+A wheelchair-friendly home becomes a necessity when living with a loved one who encountered an accident or suffered from an injury or illness that left them physically challenged.
 Even when they’re confined in their wheelchairs for only a few months, it’s still a great idea because it may also be in preparation for family members who are nearing old age and find themselves unable to move as freely as they used to.
 For example, they may need a wheelchair lift installed so they can independently go up and down their house.
-Although this change may mean that we need to reassess our lives in consideration to their situation, it’s nothing if it means we can make them feel as comfortable and independent as they can be in their own environment.
+Although this change may mean that we need to reassess our lives in consideration of their situation, it’s nothing if it means we can make them feel as comfortable and independent as they can be in their own environment.

 What are wheelchair lifts and are they beneficial to wheelchair-users and their carers?